IO-AtelierTech/kdenlive/dev-docs/rpc-api.md

 **Request:** `{"urls": ["/path/to/video1.mp4", "/path/to/video2.mp4"], "folderId": "2"}`
 **Response:** `{"clipIds": ["5", "6"]}`

+**Limitations:**
-**Limitation:** Files are imported sequentially (one at a time) rather than concurrently.
-This is due to Kdenlive's clip loading architecture where multiple simultaneous ClipLoadTasks can deadlock.
-While slower than parallel imports, this ensures reliable operation.
+- Files are imported sequentially (one at a time) rather than concurrently due to Kdenlive's clip loading architecture.
+- **Do not import the same file multiple times** in a single call - this causes clips to hang in loading state.
+Use `bin.importClip` separately or import different files.

 #### bin.deleteClip
 Delete a single clip from bin.